isladjan/pixelate/README.md

 # Image Pixelation Effect

-Image pixelation effect when image first displayed on the screen.
-The animation works by pixelating the image in steps, which can be customized.
-A JS canvas is used for rendering.
+This project applies an image pixelation effect when the image first appears on the screen.
+The animation progressively pixelates the image in customizable steps, creating a dynamic visual transition.
+Rendering is performed using a JavaScript canvas.

 Take a peek at [demo](https://isladjan.com/lab/pixelate/)